monkeyK1n9/alx-low_level_programming/0x00-hello_world/README.md

 3-name is a script that compiles a C file
 4-puts.c is a c file that prints a phrase
-5-printf uses the printf function to print a line
+5-printf uses the printf function to print a line 6-size.c is a c file that gives the size of data types